Aziz-Ru/CSE-Degree/Js/React/Feature.md

   - hydrate(): This method is equivalent to the render() method but is implemented while using server-side rendering.
   - createPortal(): It allow us to render a component into a DOM node that resides outside the current DOM hierarchy of the parent component.
 ## List
+React Lists are mainly used for displaying menus on a website, for example, the navbar menu.
+In regular JavaScript, we can use arrays for creating lists.
+To traverse a list we will use the map() function.
+- A “key” is a special string attribute you need to include when creating lists of elements in React.
+- Keys allow React to keep track of list elements.
+## ReactJS Refs
+ReactJS Refs are used to access and modify the DOM elements in the React Application.
+It creates a reference to the elements and uses it to modify them.

+## Conditional Rendering

+  - Using if else Statement
+ - Using Logical && Operator
+   - Using ternary operator